 When an accident or an injury occurs in an amusement park in Georgia, victims or their loved ones may be eligible to file a claim for damages under Georgia law.
 These laws require property owners to take reasonable precautions to ensure that their property is safe for use.
 The rides at these parks will be operated several dozen times a day, and will be used by thousands of people on a daily basis.
 Given the volume of use the rides will have to endure, the owners and operators of the parks have a duty to make sure that all of the rides are safe, and must take necessary steps to ensure the safety of their patrons.

-If you or a loved one have been injured in an amusement park accident in Georgia, talk to an Atlanta premises liability lawyer at the Katz Law Firm, and determine your legal options for compensation.
+If you or a loved one have been injured in an amusement park accident in Georgia, talk to an Atlanta premises liability lawyer at the Katz Personal Injury Lawyers, and determine your legal options for compensation.
 You may qualify to file a claim which will recover damages for medical costs, lost income, pain and suffering and other damages.
 Initial consultations with a lawyer at our firm are free.
 We work on a contingency basis – we do not charge you a fee until we recover compensation for you.